 In addition to those terms, these also apply:

 When you pay for this ArCHspec™ file, you will be simultaneously agreeing to this License, Merchantability statement and Liability/Disclaimer.
 YOU will be licensed to use it as many times as you wish, with no additional payments.
 This is with the understanding that you are an Architect and not a reseller and that you will not attempt to copy, sell, re-engineer, or give ArCHspec™ to anyone else, other than for your use on your projects.
 Know that there will be updates possibly yearly (or more or less often, as deemed appropriate by ArCH) and you will need to purchase the updated file, if you want the updated language.
-There will be future discounts for those who have previously purchased ArCHspec™, within a 3 year period.
+There will be future discounts for those who have previously purchased ArCHspec™. $300/year for the updated version.
 Beyond that, the discount will no longer be applied.
 You may Not provide copies of this file to others, either in printed form or electronically for others to use for projects other than your one firm’s projects.
 ArCH owns the copyright to this file and this copyright is not being sold.
 You are allowed to copy and paste ArCHspec™ into a word processing program (if you so desire, but that is not necessary), for YOUR use (and no one else’s) on your projects, as an Architect.
 You are allowed (and required) to modify your copy of ArCHspec™ to suit your projects, your practice and the location of your projects.
 You must modify ArCHspec™ in order to have it properly define the specifications for each of your projects.
 You are agreeing to NOT use it “as-is” “out of the box.”
 You are agreeing to modify ArCHspec™ as required to properly define your projects, and you are accepting complete responsibility to do so.

 4800.
 LIABILITY/ DISCLAIMER